raphamorim/rio/docs/docs/index.md

 # Default: 400
 window-height = 800

+# Navigation
+#
+# "mode" - Define navigation mode: CollapsedTab, BottomTab, TopTab, Breadcrumb.
+# "clickable" - Enable click on tabs to switch.
+# "use-current-path" - Use same path whenever a new tab is created.
+# "color-automation" - Set a specific color for the tab whenever a specific program is running.
+#
+[navingation]
+mode = "BottomTab"
+clickable = false
+use-current-path = true
+color-automation = [
+  { program = "nvim", color = "#FFFF00" }
+]

 # Shell
 #
 # You can set `shell.program` to the path of your favorite shell, e.g. `/bin/fish`.